pnp/PnP-Tools/Solutions/SharePoint.PermissiveFile.Scanner/README.md

 # SharePoint permissive file scanner #

 ### Summary ###
 Most of the SharePoint Online tenants handles the file open experience using the strict model.
 As a result, all files which can potentially cause harm (e.g. a html file having embedded script) are not executed in the browser but downloaded or shown as raw content (html preview in the modern user experience).
 If your tenant is configured using the permissive model then the file open experience will execute the file, for example a html file in a document library does get executed and page is shown in the browser.
+Checkout the [Migrating from permissive to strict tenant setting](https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/security-permissivesetting) article on docs.microsoft.com to learn more.

 Using this command line utility you can scan your tenant for files that would be impacted if your tenant switches from the permissive model to the strict model.